-- Shelter, Inc. is fortunate to have a multi-ethnic group of Foster Parent, who by regular contact with each other, develop a good understanding of various cultural and ethnic differences. - To enhance this naturally occurring process, the staff is responsible for assisting Foster Parents in understanding the potential complications in cross-cultural placements in order to avoid difficulties that may occur. - The Foster Parents must face issues of self-awareness in the context of the child's cultural needs, particularly when the placement occurs in a home of differing cultural background.
-Likewise, the child must be helped to feel comfortable and secure in a cross-cultural environment. - When a culturally diverse placement is made, the Foster Parents and the Child Welfare Specialist work closely to obtain the necessary level of understanding and sensitivity to support and maintain the heritage of the child.

-- Shelter, Inc. will provide additional education to foster families regarding cultural diversity through specialized training. - Foster PRIDE/Adopt PRIDE and Foster Pride in-service training offers a specific training to Foster Parents who provide foster care to children of a different culture or race from that of the foster family.
-The Licensing Specialist makes these trainings known to foster parents and encourages them to attend. - If Foster Parents become aware of other training they want to attend on this topic, Shelter, Inc. would be willing to pay the fee for them to attend.
+- Shelter, Inc. is fortunate to have a multi-ethnic group of Foster Parents.
+Shelter, Inc. is working to find ways to better connect foster families, like through our Facebook group, to be able to develop a good understanding of various cultural and ethnic differences. - To enhance this naturally occurring process, the staff is responsible for assisting Foster Parents in understanding the potential complications in cross-cultural placements in order to avoid difficulties that may occur. - The Foster Parents must face issues of self-awareness in the context of the child's cultural needs, particularly when the placement occurs in a home of differing cultural background.
+Likewise, the child must be helped to feel comfortable and secure in a cross-cultural environment. - When a culturally diverse placement is made, the Foster Parents and the Child Welfare Specialist work closely to obtain the necessary level of understanding and sensitivity to support and maintain the heritage of the child. - Shelter, Inc. will provide additional education to foster families regarding cultural diversity through additional trainings. - In-service training offers a specific training to Foster Parents who provide Foster Care to children of a different culture or race from that of the foster family.
+The Licensing Specialist makes these trainings known to Foster Parents and encourages them to attend. - If Foster Parents become aware of other training they want to attend on this topic, Shelter, Inc. would be willing to pay the fee for them to attend.